Read more about the Prismic Imgix integration here.

-If you're using server-side rendering with React, you might want to integrate the react-imgix library.
-Since react-imgix uses
+If you're using server-side rendering with React, you might want to integrate the react-Imgix library.
+Since

 sizes, it allows the browser to render the correctly sized image immediately after the page has loaded.
 Read more here: https://github.com/imgix/react-imgix#server-side-rendering

-What happens if I remove these "compress" parameter, will I get the original, uncompressed image file?
+What happens if I remove the "compress" parameter?
+Will I get the original, uncompressed image file?

-I'm seeing that some images are being too aggressively compressed.
-Is there any way that I can turn off compression without having to alter the URL rendering?
+Some images are being too aggressively compressed.
+Can I turn off compression without having to alter the URL rendering?

-There is no option for turning off the default compression yet.
-However you can alter the URL (remove the
+There is no option for turning off the default compression.
+However, you can alter the URL to get the uncompressed image file by removing the

 What if we remove parameters appended to the image URL returned by Prismic's API?